 Because of its unusual black and yellow colors, the larva of the spiky yellow-spotted tussock moth (Lophocampa maculata) stands out from the crowd.

-The yellow caterpillar has long tufts of vivid white spike pencils and pointed back ends that look like jets.
-The caterpillar is easy to detect due to its striking yellow and black coloration.
+The yellow caterpillar has long tufts of vivid white spike pencils and pointed back ends resembling jets.
+Due to its striking yellow and black coloration, it is easy to detect.

 Because of the fuzzy look of the adult moth, the caterpillars of the yellow-spotted tussock moth are also called the ‘yellow woolly bear.’
 The length of the tussock caterpillar is around 1.1 inches (30 mm).